Musculoskeletal Physiotherapy – a holistic approach requires a broad range of skills

 At Physis, we believe in the power of touch.
-Whilst most conditions will get better without hands-on treatment, manual therapy can both alleviate pain in the short to medium term, making the recovery more tolerable, and give accelerated progress through certain stages of the healing process.
-Hands on treatments can be used to create windows of opportunity, during which time your pain eases to allow you to perform movements or exercises, which ultimately allows you to progress and move normally.
+Whilst most conditions will get better without hands-on treatment, manual therapy can both alleviate pain in the short to medium term.
+This makes the recovery journey more tolerable and may accelerate progress through certain stages of the healing process.
+Our physiotherapists hands on treatments can be used to create windows of opportunity, during which time your pain eases to allow you to perform movements or exercises.
+Thus ultimately allowing you to progress and move normally.
 Normal pain-free movement (performance / positioning) is the end game!

-This is what we, as physios, are given a bad reputation for: nagging you about your posture! :) but what you do outside the clinic is often way more important than what we do inside the clinic!
+As physiotherapists we are given a bad reputation for nagging you about your posture!
+But what you do outside the clinic is often way more important than what we do inside the clinic!
 Trying to get you to reduce the stress on the injured site will help for a speedier recovery.
 This can involve looking at your posture, getting you to sit comfortably, which might be getting you to slouch more!
 Not all back problems benefit from an upright posture!
 Sometimes this can involve looking at your sleep hygiene, the way you breathe, your physical training loads and programmes or looking at your working routines.
 The relevance of your behaviours should become evident at your first assessment.

 Advice and Education

-This is often a huge part of what is required to progress someone, and is sometimes all that is needed to get someone better!
+Patient knowledge is often a huge part of what is required to progress, and is sometimes all that is needed to get someone better!
 If you understand your problem, you become more able to take an active part in your recovery.
-You can modify what you do more effectively, if you understand the stresses and strains that are being placed on the painful area.
+With help it is possible to modify what you do more effectively, when you understand the stresses and strains being placed on the painful area.
 Often when you understand your problem better, you gain more control over the pain, being able to reduce it with certain movements or positions or actions.
 This in turn helps to reduce worry, and helps to motivate you to get even better!
-Understanding your problem would be considered a primary goal for us after day one.
-Once you crack this, you are half way there!
+Understanding your problem is a primary goal for us on day one.
+Once you crack this then you are half way there!

 Identifying what kind of pain you have helps to direct you to the best pain management.
 Sometimes neuropathic pain requires some drug therapy.
 We might liaise with your GP to get your pain more under control.
 Chronic pain will often require some psychological support.
-As physios we are trained to identify neuroplastic pain and work with you to address unhelpful beliefs about your pain that often are the ongoing driver for the pain itself.
+Physiotherapists are trained to identify neuroplastic pain and work with you to address unhelpful beliefs about your pain.
+Fear and unhelpful beliefs are commonly the ongoing driver for the pain itself.

 Other Treatments That Help Reduce Your Pain